danfuzz/samizdat/doc/samizdat-0.md

 #### `ior intlet1 intlet2 <> intlet`

 Returns the binary-or (union of all one-bits) of the given values.

+#### `irem intlet1 intlet2 <> intlet`

+TODO: Implement this.

+Returns the division remainder of the given values (first over second).
+The sign of the result will always match the sign of the first argument.

+*Note:* This differs from the `irem` in the treatment of negative numbers.

 #### `ishl intlet shift <> intlet`